leostera/idris-coda/README.md

-# idris-contrib
+# idris-coda
-> A collection of Idris libraries
+A collection of Idris packages